mikehemming/UofM_cybersecurity/Week_03_Homework/Evidence/README.md

-This folder contains evidence of conspiracy to steal from Lucky Duck Casino
+This folder contains evidence of conspiracy to steal from Lucky Duck Casino.